bigcakes/Macroptimize/README.md

 ## Usage

-Just ctrl+alt+z and select which macro to run.
+Just ctrl+alt+z and select which macro to run or if you have already ran a macro, press ctrl+alt+x to run the last macro again!

 ## TODO